helga1/FenderAssigment/README.md

 Dependencies can be installed automatically by maven.

 How to run test locally:
 * import FenderAssignment into the IDE, such as intelliJ or eclipse
 * open Checkout.java
 * run the "main" method

-If i had more time:
+If I had more time:
 1Create all customize Xpath's for every element (this time I also customized Xpath's but not for every element).
 2Consider to use CSS, id or other lightweight locators in some cases, in order to speed up the test execution.
 3Write comment for every step of the test case.
 4It is good practice to use page object pattern instead hard coding.

 Fender (AMERICAN ELITE STRATOCASTER® HSS SHAWBUCKER)